3 reasons why you should always reference check your candidates

 Reference checks for potential new hires can be hugely time-consuming and often return very little insightful data.
 However, irrespective of whether you run a small business or a multinational, few decisions carry the same weight as recruitment and as such executing prudent reference checks are paramount for sustained hiring success.

-Here are my top 3 reasons why you should always reference check your candidates.
+Here are our top 3 reasons why you should always reference check your candidates.

 1. Risk Management